BCom 1st Year Business and Business Environment Notes Study Material

 (i) “Business may be defined as a human activity directed towards production or acquisition of wealth through buying and selling of goods” -L.H.
 Haney

-(iii) “Business may be defined as the organised effort by individuals to produce goods and services, to sell these goods and services in a market place and to reap some reward for this effort.” –Davis Keith
+(iii) “Business may be defined as the organized effort by individuals to produce goods and services, to sell these goods and services in a marketplace and to reap some reward for this effort.” –Davis Keith

 (iv) “The term business means exchange of goods, money or services for mutual benefits.”

-On the basis of above definitions we may defined business as an economic activity which involves production or purchase and sale, transfer or exchange of goods and services at a profit through satisfaction of human needs.
-The profit maximisation is prime objective of a business but we can’t ignore social responsibility of business towards customers, society and nation.
+On the basis of the above definitions, we may define business as an economic activity that involves the production or purchase and sale, transfer, or exchange of goods and services at a profit through the satisfaction of human needs.
+Profit maximization is the prime objective of a business but we can’t ignore the social responsibility of business towards customers, society, and the nation.

 FEATURES OF BUSINESS

-(i) Provision of goods and services to the society.
+(i) Provision of goods and services to society.

-(ii) Business activities are directly or indirectly, concerned with sale, transfer or exchange of goods and services for the satisfaction of human needs or wants.
+(ii) Business activities are directly or indirectly, concerned with the sale, transfer, or exchange of goods and services for the satisfaction of human needs or wants.

 (iii) Business activities are continuous activities.

-(iv) It is economic activity related to transformation of goods or services.
+(iv) It is economic activity related to the transformation of goods or services.

-(v) Profit the prime motive of any business.
+(v) Profit is the prime motive of any business.

-(vi) Risks or uncertainties may be happens in business.
+(vi) Risks or uncertainties may be happening in the business.

 OBJECTIVES OF BUSINESS

-A business unit has many common objectives are explained as below:
+A business unit has many common objectives are explained below:

-(i) Profit Generation: Profit generation is the primary objective of any business organisation.
-It is a surplus of income over expenses for expansion, growth and survival of any business in long-run.
+(i) Profit Generation: Profit generation is the primary objective of any business organization.
+It is a surplus of income over expenses for expansion, growth, and survival of any business in the long run.
 It is a strong sustainer and motivator of business activities.

-(ii) Growth: Growth is second primary objective of business enterprises.
-An enterprise can’t sustain in long time without adoption of growth policies.
-These strategies are increase market share, add more products, exploring new markets, cost reduction with increase in productivity, diversify into new areas etc.
+(ii) Growth: Growth is the second primary objective of business enterprises.
+An enterprise can’t sustain itself for a long time without the adoption of growth policies.
+These strategies are increasing market share, adding more products, exploring new markets, cost reduction with an increase in productivity, diversifying into new areas, etc.

-(iii) Power: For expansion of business ventures economic and political power must be require.
-Business confers enormous power on owner and endows them with vast resources.
+(iii) Power: For the expansion of business ventures economic and political power must be required.
+Business confers enormous power on owners and endows them with vast resources.
 Business executives or big business houses make and unmake political parties and political leaders.

 (iv) Employee Satisfaction and Development: To provide employee satisfaction with their development has been one of the objectives of business enterprises.
 A satisfied employee is precious for any business.
-For example, Aditya Birla group is a legend in pursuing this objective.
-It facilitates safety and security measures, family welfare training and development facilities etc. to make satisfied and devoted employee.
+For example, the Aditya Birla group is a legend in pursuing this objective.
+It facilitates safety and security measures, family welfare training and development facilities, etc. to make satisfied and devoted employees.

-(vii) Service to Society: Customer is the part of society.
-Profit maximisation is the prime objective of business but a business can’t ignore social responsibility and wellness of society.
-The modern outlook of business is that the business should not serve the interest of business alone, but also take care of the interests of customers, employees, nation and society.
-Service of society is the main objective of a non-profit making enterprise.
+(vii) Service to Society: The customer is a part of society.
+Profit maximization is the prime objective of business but a business can’t ignore social responsibility and the wellness of society.
+The modern outlook of business is that the business should not serve the interest of business alone, but also take care of the interests of customers, employees, nation, and society.
+Service to society is the main objective of a non-profit making enterprise.

-(viii) Challenging: Business has risks or uncertainties in modern era.
-In initial stage there is risks for survival and acceptance among buyer and other competitors of business.
-Business units have big challenges about fund generation and technological changes.
+(viii) Challenging: Business has risks or uncertainties in the modern era.
+In the initial stage, there are risks for survival and acceptance among buyers and other competitors of the business.
+Business units have big challenges with fund generation and technological changes.

 CONCEPT OF BUSINESS ENVIRONMENT

-Environment refers to surrounding external objects and influences of circumstance under which a organisation expected to exist.
-Environment is the aggregate of all conditions, events and influences that surround and affect the organisation.
-Davis Keith defines the environment of business as “the aggregate of all conditions, events and influences that surround and effect it.”
+Environment refers to surrounding external objects and influences of circumstances under which an organization is expected to exist.
+The environment is the aggregate of all conditions, events, and influences that surround and affect the organization.
+Davis Keith defines the environment of business as “the aggregate of all conditions, events, and influences that surround and affect it.”

-Every business organisation has to interact and transact with its environment.
-Hence, the business environment has a direct relation with the business.
+Every business organization has to interact and transact with its environment.
+Hence, the business environment has a direct relationship with the business.
 Obviously then, the effectiveness of interaction of an enterprise with its environment primarily determines the success or failure of a business.

-There are two types of environmental factors-internal and external – which influence the business policy of an organisation.
-The internal factors are known as controllable factors because the organisation has control over these factors.
-The external factors are known as uncontrollable factors because such factors are beyond the control of the organisation.
+There are two types of environmental factors-internal and external – which influence the business policy of an organization.
+The internal factors are known as controllable factors because the organization has control over these factors.
+The external factors are known as uncontrollable factors because such factors are beyond the control of the organization.

 DEFINITIONS OF BUSINESS ENVIRONMENT

-Some definitions of business environment which helps to know about business environment as below:
+Some definitions of business environment which help to know about the business environment as below:

 (i) According to Philip Kotler: “A company’s environment consists of factors and forces that are external to the business management function of the firm, and that impinge on the management’s ability to develop and maintain successful transactions with its customers.”